gvwilson/sdxpy/src/viewer/index.md

 Given a list of strings,
 the revised `main` function below will repeatedly:

-1.  clear the screen;
+1.  clear the screen,

-2.  display each line of text in the correct location;
+2.  display each line of text in the correct location,

-3.  wait for a keystroke; and
+3.  wait for a keystroke, and

 4.  exit if the key is a `q`.